 Initializing steps for Servo Mode

-/enableServoModestarts and ends the Servo Mode.
-Upon starting the Servo Mode, the driver must not be in BUSY state.
+/enableServoMode enables or disables Servo Mode.
+Upon starting Servo Mode, the driver must not be in the BUSY state.

 Updating the Target Position

 The target position can be updated by the

 /setTargetPosition command.
 When the Arduino Sketch receives a new target position, it will compare the new position with the current one and change the rotation speed of the motor.